← Back to Drug List

 • Clinically significant bleeding risk (coagulation defects, diffuse alveolar hemorrhage from vasculitis, known bleeding diathesis, ongoing major bleeding, trauma with increased risk of life-threatening bleeding, severe head trauma or intracranial surgery within past 8 weeks)

-• History of intracerebral arteriovenous malformation, cerebral aneurysm or stroke
+• History of intracerebral arteriovenous malformation, cerebral aneurysm, or stroke

 • Peripheral neuropathy greater than or equal to grade 2